oestrich/ex_venture/docs/game/gmcp.md

 ### Target.Clear

+*Can be a Client Message*

-This is notifying that your target is emtpy.
+This is notifying that your target is emtpy, or if sent will clear your target.

 ```
 Target.Clear {}